 This section is several pages long so be sure to use the blue Next Page >> button at the bottom or the search box to the right.

 We’re living in an interconnected world which offers a lot of conveniences.
 We can use Google, Facebook, OAuth to connect us to online services and apps.
 The downside is that there are more “bad actors” trying to trick us and gain access to our info.

 Do you find you’re seeing more browser push notifications?
 Some of these are quite useful, but others are a result of me clicking to allow something in my haste.
 This week, I hit the tipping point.
 Each time the little box would push out from the right side of Chrome, I’d want to smack it.
 While that might make me feel good, the better solution was to change my browser settings.

-When I mention Google web history to people, they think of web cookies and the items they typed in Google’s search box.
+When I mention Google web history to people, they think of items they typed in Google’s search box.
 Many people are comfortable with their browser storing this information.
 Google and other search engines use that data to refine your future search results.
 This is all part of Google’s effort to deliver personalized search and faster […]

 Many of us have been conditioned to block pop-ups in our web browsers.
 I do this because most of them are intrusive and hinder me from reading.
 The problem is sometimes you need pop-ups as they are part of the site.
 This happened to me when I was going through an online course.
 Fortunately, Google has a way to selectively allow pop-ups in these cases.